sinan0310/WRF-CMORizer/README.md

 ### Configuration, compute environment

-For bash set the root directory of the tool, this variable is just used in this manual:
+For bash shell, set the pCMORizer root directory of the tool, this variable is just used in this manual to make things clear:

 ```
 export pCMORizer_DIR=~/pCMORizer